sassoftware/viya4-iac-azure/README.md

 ## Overview

-This project contains Terraform scripts to provision the Microsoft Azure Cloud infrastructure resources that are required to deploy SAS Viya 4 product offerings.
+This project helps you to automate the cluster-provisioning phase of SAS Viya deployment.
+It contains Terraform scripts to provision the Microsoft Azure Cloud infrastructure resources that are required to deploy SAS Viya 4 product offerings.
 Here is a list of resources that this project can create:

   >- Azure resource group(s): primary resource group and AKS resource group
   >- Virtual network, network security groups, and network security rules